-[21196]
+A non-AP STA(#16592) shall not select an eligible RA-RU or decrement its OBO counter if it does not have pending frames for the AP.[21196]

 TGax Editor: Please make changes to the following paragraph in this subclause as shown below:

-An HE STA that has a pending frame for the AP, upon the reception of a Trigger frame containing at least one eligible RA-RU, if the OBO counter of an HE STA is not greater than the number of eligible RA-RUs in a Trigger frame from that AP, then the HE STA shall set its OBO counter to zero and randomly select one of the eligible RA-RUs[21196].
+An HE STA that has a pending frame for the AP, upon the reception of a Trigger frame containing at least one eligible RA-RU, if the OBO counter of an HE STA is not greater than the number of eligible RA-RUs in a Trigger frame from that AP, then the HE STA shall set its OBO counter to zero and randomly select one of the eligible RA-RUs to be considered for transmission[21196].
 Otherwise, the HE STA decrements its OBO counter by the number of eligible RA-RUs in the Trigger frame.